 YEAR EVENT 1999 Partially in response to the Whitehorse Mining Initiative of the early 1990s, the Mining Association of Canada's (MAC) Board of Directors establishes a Task Force to consider a sustainability initiative, which is a precursor to the TSM Governance Team.
-2002 TSM Guiding Principles are developed.
-Development of TSM protocols begins.
-2004 TSM is launched with four protocols (Tailings Management, Crisis Management, External Outreach and Energy Use and GHG Emissions Management).
+2002 TSM Guiding Principles are developed, and the development of TSM protocols begins.
+2004 TSM is launched with four protocols (Tailings Management, Crisis Management, External Outreach, Energy Use and GHG Emissions Management).
 COI Advisory Panel is formed.
-2005 MAC wins the Globe Foundation Award for Environmental Excellence.
+2005 MAC wins the Globe Foundation Award for Environmental Excellence for the TSM initiative.
 2006 First round of external verification by all MAC member facilities.
-2011 Two new TSM protocols are introduced (Biodiversity Conservation Management, Safety and Health).
-2012 MAC wins the Prospectors and Developers Association of Canada Environmental and Social Responsibility Award.
-2013 MAC and Stratos are recognized with the Excellence in Corporate Social Responsibility Award for TSM.
+2011 • Two new TSM protocols are introduced (Biodiversity Conservation Management, Safety and Health).
+2012 MAC wins the Prospectors and Developers Association of Canada Environmental and Social Responsibility Award for the TSM initiative.
+2013 MAC and Stratos, a third-party consultant that supports the TSM program, are recognized with the Excellence in Corporate Social Responsibility Award for TSM.
 2015 The Finnish Mining Association adopts TSM.
 2016 The Argentinean Chamber of Mining Companies adopts TSM.
 2017 The Chamber of Mines of the Philippines and the Botswana Chamber of Mines adopt TSM.
-The Preventing Child and Forced Labour Protocol is introduced.
-2018 Spain's national mining association adopts TSM.
-2019 The Water Stewardship Protocol is introduced.
-The Brazilian Mining Association adopts TSM.
+The TSM Preventing Child and Forced Labour Protocol is introduced.
+2019 The TSM Water Stewardship Protocol is introduced.
 2020 The Norwegian Mining and Quarrying Industries Association adopts TSM.
 The TSM Responsible Sourcing Alignment Supplement is introduced.
 2021 The Minerals Council of Australia and the Mining Association of Colombia adopt TSM.
 The London Metals Exchange recognizes TSM as an equivalent environment and safety program and includes TSM in the LMEpassport.
 2022 The Natural Resources, Mines and Quarries Trade Union of Guatemala adopts TSM.
+2023 The TSM Equitable, Diverse and Inclusive Workplaces Protocol is introduced.
+CAMIMEX, the Mexican mining chamber, and CAMIPA, the mining chamber of Panama, adopt TSM.